hyperdreamer/linux-0.11/README.md

 An old Kernel that can be compiled on modern machines

 # For Debugging
-Check the symbolic link "signal.h ---> include/signal.h".
+Check the symbolic link "kernel.h ---> include/linux/kernel.h".
 I added a debugger switch in it by defining some macros.

 I know it is urgly :-(, but it is handy and really works :-)!